shini4i/argo-watcher/docs/git-integration.md

 sandbox/charts/demo/.argocd-source-demo.yaml
 ```

+!!! note
-> This is not an ideal solution, but so far it is the only way to reliably determine the correct override file to update.
+    This is not an ideal solution, but so far it is the only way to reliably determine the correct override file to update.

 ### Fire and forget mode